Our History

 Litigation

-The ACLU and the ACLU of Kentucky have been involved in litigation for nearly all abortion rights case in Kentucky over the past four decades, including EMW v.
+The ACLU and the ACLU of Kentucky have been involved in litigation for nearly all abortion rights cases in Kentucky over the past four decades, including EMW v.
 Cameron, our lawsuit against the state to restore abortion access after the 2022 SCOTUS Dobbs decision.

 Our senior staff attorney, Heather Gatnarek, argued before the Supreme Court of Kentucky in November 2022 that while that abortion access lawsuit against the state made its way through the court system, abortion care should remain accessible in the commonwealth.
 Unfortunately, the Supreme Court of Kentucky did not grant our request.
+We've since moved to dismiss EMW v.
+Cameron case due to an extraordinary ruling by the Kentucky State Supreme Court that we lack standing to bring a lawsuit on behalf of patients seeking an abortion.

-While we've since moved to dismiss this case due to an extraordinary ruling by the Kentucky State Supreme Court that we lack standing to bring a lawsuit on behalf of patients seeking an abortion, we remain open to hearing from patients who are in Kentucky and need to access an abortion.
+We remain open to hearing from patients who are in Kentucky and need to access an abortion.
 Those patients can pursue a challenge to the state abortion bans and help restore abortion access in the Commonwealth.

 If you are in Kentucky, seeking an abortion, and want to know more about possibly being a plaintiff in a lawsuit like this, our phone lines are open.
 Give us a call or text us at (617) 297-7012.